fredvg/fredvg.github.io/_posts/2017-07-11-DMV-Express.markdown

 layout: portfolio
 date:   2017-07-11 22:05:30
 categories: portfolio "application" "UI/UX"
-modal-id: 6
+modal-id: 2

 title:  "DMV Express"
 main_image: /images/portfolio/dmv-express/dmv-express-thumb.png
 main_image_alt: "DMV Express Thumbnail"

 problem_title: "DMV Express redesign"
 problem_description: "DMV Express is an online service that allows citizens to interact with the Vermont Department of Motor Vehicles.
-Since the front-end hasn't been updated since its original launch in 2004, the application is badly outdated, not very intuitive to use, and limited in functionality.
+Since the front-end hasn't been updated since its original launch in 2004, the application is badly outdated, not very intuitive, and limited in functionality.
 We opted for a phased approach, first we decoupled the front-end from the back-end (yes, a thirteen year old application means that this hadn't been done yet).
 Then we redesigned the front-end from the ground up.
 In a second phase we will add additional functionality (DMV services such as license renewals)."
 challenges_title: "Challenges"
-challenges_description: "<p>Even though the application has gone without significant changes in 13 years, DMV Express 1.0 was still a very popular and well-loved online service for State of Vermont</p>
+challenges_description: "<p>Even though the application has gone without significant changes in 13 years, DMV Express 1.0 is still a very popular and well-loved online service for State of Vermont</p>
                           <ul>
                             <li>Both citizens and DMV employees have become very familiar with the UX/UI over the years</li>
                             <li>Many, sometimes complex, business rules results in a large amount of edge cases</li>